astronomer/docs/software/customize-image.md

 ### Step 1: Specify the Private Repository in Your Project

-To add a Python package from a private repository to your Astro project, specify repository's SSH URL in your project's `requirements.txt` file.
+To add a Python package from a private repository to your Software project, specify repository's SSH URL in your project's `requirements.txt` file.
 This URL should be formatted as `git+ssh://git@github.com/<organization-name>/<repository>.git`.

 For example, to install the `mypackage1` & `mypackage2` from `myorganization`, as well as `numpy v 1.22.1`, you would add the following to `requirements.txt`: